TechnicalPursuit/TIBET-Examples/pizza/README.md

     //  an arrow function here walks up the scope chain for 'this' resolution.
     TP.httpPost(this.getType().get('serverURI'), request).then((result) => {
         APP.debug(result);
-        //  Update our order with the augmented (order status & time) order. this.set('order', JSON.parse(result));
+        //  Update the order with the augmented (order status & time) order. this.set('order', JSON.parse(result));
         this.orderChanged();
     }).catch((err) => {
-        //  Log any error but don't clear the order so we can resend etc.
+        //  Log any error but don't clear the order.
         APP.debug(err);
     });
 });
 ```

 TIBET's `TP.http*` primitives return "thenables" (typically `Promise` instances)
-which can be used to manage the async resolution/rejection processing.
+which can be used to manage async resolution/rejection processing.

 _(TIBET's Response objects are also thenables and can participate in async chains.)_

-In the specific case above, we handle successful POST operations by updating our
+In the specific case above, successful POST operations are handled by updating
-copy of the order with the parsed JSON response data.
-We then invoke
+the copy of the order with the parsed JSON response data.
+The `orderChanged`
-`orderChanged` to handle notifying potential observers of the new change.
+method is then invoked to handle notifying potential observers of the new
+change.

-Components dependent on order data are configured to observe 'OrderChange' from
+Components dependent on order data are configured to observe `OrderChange` from
 the application so they can update their UI and state as needed.

 ## Result Processing